winf-hsos/web-engineering-starter-template/README.md

 # Web Engineering Starter Template

-The starter template for simple applications in the Web Engineering course.
+This is a simple starter template for the course *Web Engineering*.